thesoundfromthesky/Sorting/src/iterative_sorting/README.md

 ### You Might be Surprised at What Passes for a Sorting Algorithm
 - Explore Bogo Sort and summarize how it works in a couple of sentences.
+  Randomly iterates array and swaps until sorting is completed